enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/entity.md

 ;;;;;

+Some entities cannot be stored into a hat, usually because they are too large.
+Trying to store such entities will result in a blunder.

+;;;;;

 <|ploy@trickster:templates|trick-id=trickster:release_entity,cost=2000G + 1G * distance ^ (distance / 5)|>

 Releases the entity stored in the caster's [Hat](^trickster:items/top_hat) to the given position, returning a reference to it.
-Returns void if there is no entity.
+Returns void if there is no entity to release.